 1 teaspoon black pepper

 1. Place all ingredients in a plastic container or sealable plastic bag.
-Stir to coat salmon well and place in refrigerator for 1 hour to overnight.
+Stir to coat salmon well, seal and place in refrigerator for 1 hour to overnight.

 2. Preheat oven to 300 degrees F. Line a large baking pan with aluminum foil, place salmon on foil and pour on marinade.
 Seal tightly with another layer of foil.